allegro/envoy-control/docs/features/multi_dc_support.md

 # Multi-DC Support

-Envoy Control is ready to be used in an environment with multiple data centers.
+Envoy Control is ready to be used in an environment with multiple data centers (or zones as a more generic term).
-When running services in multiple data centers, you probably want to leverage the fact that when an application in one data center is down there is a fallback to an application in another DC.
+When running services in multiple zones, you probably want to leverage the fact that when an instance in one zone is down, there is a fallback to an instance in another.

 ## Strategies
-There are two strategies when running Envoy across many data centers.
+There are two strategies when running Envoy across many zones.

 ### Edge Envoys
-The first strategy is to run a fleet of front proxies (Envoys) at each data center.
+The first strategy is to run a fleet of front proxies (Envoys) at each zone.
-When no endpoint of a cluster is available in local data center the extra routes for each remote data center are registered and requests are forwarded to one of them.
+When no instance of a service is available in the local one, the extra routes for each remote zone are registered and requests are forwarded to one of them.
 This simplifies Control Plane's logic, but the fleet has to be maintained with HA in mind because it's a single point of failure.
 Additionally, there is a cost of one extra request/response redirect.
 The extra challenge here is to not end up in an infinite loop.

 ### Instance synchronization
-The second strategy is to have all instances from all data centers available in Envoy but with different [priorities](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/load_balancing/priority).
+The second strategy is to have all instances from all zones available in Envoy but with different [priorities](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/load_balancing/priority).
-Only if there are no instances in local data center, an instance from remote data center will be used.
+Only if there are no instances in the local zone, an instance from remote zone will be used.
 The main benefit of this approach is a lack of single point of failure and maintainability at the cost of extra logic in Control Plane.

 Envoy Control supports the second strategy.

-It periodically polls the state of discovery service from Envoy Controls from every other data center.
+It periodically polls the state of discovery service from Envoy Controls from every other zone.
 Then it merges the responses with proper priorities.

 ![high level architecture](../assets/images/high_level_architecture.png)